Neoadjuvant ADI-PEG 20 + Ifosfamide + Radiotherapy in Soft Tissue Sarcoma

 Inclusion Criteria:

-• Patients with pathologically proven diagnosis of grade 2-3 (intermediate or highgrade) soft tissue sarcoma of the trunk or extremities with size ≥5 cm that isappropriate for ifosfamide therapy.
-Patients must be planning to undergo treatmentwith curative intent.
+• Patients with pathologically proven diagnosis of grade 2-3 (intermediate or highgrade) soft tissue sarcoma of the trunk or extremities with size ≥5 cm by clinicalor radiographic assessment that is appropriate for ifosfamide therapy.
+Patients mustbe planning to undergo treatment with curative intent.

 • Patients with sufficient tumor tissue for correlative analyses.
 Patients withoutsufficient tissue may be allowed to enroll on a case-by-case basis with permissionof sponsor-investigator.